 Meeting your highest quality standards.

 Almost every industrial application can benefit from highly accurate precision measurement solutions.
-When even one-thousandth of an inch in the wrong direction can have a negative effect on quality, OASIS has the tooling and the expertise to provide you with fast, accurate, and repeatable solutions.
-Our teams are extensively trained using the most innovative dimensional measurement tools available today including laser trackers, T-probes, laser scanners, and portable measuring arms.
+When even one-thousandth of an inch in the wrong direction can have a negative effect on quality, OASIS has the tooling and the expertise to provide you with fast, accurate, and repeatable metrology solutions.
+Our teams are extensively trained using the most innovative dimensional metrology tools available today including laser trackers, T-probes, laser scanners, and portable measuring arms.

 Discover how accurate precision measurement helps deliver top quality product.